(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 Wailua Valley State Wayside Park – Mile Marker 18

-Upper Waikati Falls – Mile Marker 19
+Upper Waikani Falls – Mile Marker 19

 Puaa Kaa State Wayside Park – Mile Marker 22